airnativeextensions/nativeextensions-documentation/docs/applicationrater/add-the-extension.md

 >
 > **Note:** The Google Play Services and Android Support ANEs are only **required** on Android devices.
-> There are no issues packaging these extensions with all platforms as there are default implementations available which will allow your code to package without errors however if you are only building an iOS application feel free to remove the Google Play Services and Android Support ANEs from your application.
+> There are no issues packaging these extensions with all platforms as there are default implementations available which will allow your code to package without errors however if you are only building an iOS/macOS application feel free to remove the Google Play Services and Android Support ANEs from your application.
 >